PaulMelloy/PaulMelloy.github.io/index.md

 with the [Pest READI](https://research.csiro.au/pestreadi/) and the [canola allies](https://research.csiro.au/agroecology/canola-allies/) project.

 **Update:** [A short blog post](https://research.csiro.au/agroecology/meet-our-new-team-members/) on myself and [Jessa Thurnman](https://people.csiro.au/t/j/jessa-thurman), starting with the agroecology team at CSIRO.

 <br>

 ***

-### Australian Sports Turf Managers Association Conference
+### Australian Spors Turf Managers Association conference
 #### June 2024

 What a treat giving a presentation on ERI diseases to a packed room at the ASTMA